simonwendel/sun-to-usb-adapter/README.md

 The effect of this is that you must keep the state of the LEDs in your controller, and therefore re-initialize the LEDs on each load in setup() to a known state.

+# Unit Testing

+The ```test``` folder contains a bunch of unit tests and a ```Makefile``` that will compile the tests using [GTest and GMock][gtest] on the non-AVR development host.
+That means that the hardware running the tests is the machine I develop on, not the actual board.

+This might of course produce slight deviations, f.x. on an x86 system the size of an ```int``` is probably not 16 bits.
+However, the tests do give opportunity to make sure the vital logic is in place before even uploading to an Arduino-compatible board.

 # Modifications to the original source

 My version is a bit different, both regarding the fixes to the serial protocol and also in that I want to support a wider range of USB-HID codes.
 I'm from Sweden and need to have support for the Swedish keyboard layout.